Updated: 25.11.2025

 Ensure continuity of leadership

-Long-term succession planning for certain roles can protect the organisation, individual teams, and high-value projects during periods of change.
-It also helps to align training initiatives with the company’s long-term goals and objectives, ensuring that future leaders are equipped with the skills required to drive the business forward.
+In addition, it helps to align training initiatives with the organisation’s long-term goals and objectives, ensuring that future leaders are equipped with the skills required to drive the business forward.

 Promote knowledge sharing